PollyNET/traj_file_scanner/readme.md

-# Trajectory files Scanner for Picasso
+# Trajectory files Scanner for Picasso (only for internal usage)

 The repo helps to scan the trajectory figures to a local [**SQLite3**](https://www.sqlitetutorial.net/) database.
-Thus make it convenient for Python Developers to extract the data and setup the **done_filelist.txt**.
-The latter is necessary for adding data into the new Polly Database.
+In addtion, it can help create the **done_filelist.txt** for trajectory figures, which is essential for appending the trajectory figures into the **PollyNET** database.

 ## Download